Claire-Fisher/rock-paper-scissors-ms2/README.md

 ### Large Buttons
 - Buttons have been built for all user interactions with this project.
 This eliminates user input error so the game functions are rapid, and excellent site flow is maintained.
 (Site objectives No.1, 2, 6).
 - They are designed with a minimum size of 48px x 48px.
 These are the WCAG 2.1 recommended guidelines for touchscreen buttons (Site objective No.7).
 - It improves usability for all users, especially when using their device single handed.
-Input doesnt need to be typed and is selected with a simple button press (User story No.5).
+Input doesn't need to be typed and is selected with a simple button press (User story No.5).
 - It improves accessibility for people with physical disabilities who have dexterity needs (Site objective No.7).

 ### Colour scheme